-On May 7, 2018, Town Council approved the proposed Fiscal Year 2018-19 water and sewer rates and public works fees.
-The approved rates include a 3.5% increase for water rates, 10% increase for sewer rates, and a 10% increase in service charges.
-This will result in an overall 6.7% increase.
-For the average Vienna resident, this change amounts to a \$13.61 increase per quarter or approximately \$54 per year.

-The increase in rates will support investments in aging infrastructure and maintain reserves to provide for contingencies and unplanned expenses related to the water and sewer system.
-More information on water and sewer rates and the supporting rate study are available at vienna-va.legistar.com/Calendar.aspx or by contacting the Town's Department of Public Works at 703-255-6380.
+On May 17, 2021, Town Council adopted the fiscal year 2021-2022 (FY2022) budget.
+The total FY2022 water and sewer fund budget is set at \$10,816,600.
+Council also adopted FY2022 water and sewer rates, which represent a 6.0% increase.
+For the average Vienna residential customer, this change amounts to approximately \$47 per year.
+The increase in rates will support critical investments in aging infrastructure and maintain reserves to provide for contingencies and unplanned expenses related to the water and sewer system.
+For more information on water and sewer rates and the supporting rate study, please contact the Town's Department of Public Works at 703-255-6380.